yasiryagi/helpdesk/roles/validators/README.md

 # Note: due to some issues with our nodes getting mixed up with nodes from the chainX network (see telemetry link),
 # it might help your uptime by also passing:
 --in-peers 100 --out-peers 100
 # after the other flags.
-You can choose any number you like, but default is 25.
+You can choose any number you like, but the default is 25.
 ```
 This time, the output should show a slightly different startup output:
 ```